radcarpet/preempt-experiments/README.md

 Code submission for USENIX-Security

 ## Setup
-Install libraries in a conda environment with `packagelist.txt`.
+Install libraries in a conda environment with `packagelist.txt` and requirements.txt.

 ## Running Experiments
 ### Translation and NER

 All relevant translation experiment code and details can be found under `translation_task`.

+Using the [Universal-NER](https://github.com/universal-ner/universal-ner) models requires its own setup.
+Please follow instructions in the `universal-ner` folder.

 ### Medical QA